chromice/ae/documentation/index.md

 This project has been created and maintained by its sole author to explore, validate and express his views on web development.
 As a result, this is an opinionated codebase that adheres to a few basic principles:

-- **Simplicity:** æ abhors complexity.
-There are no controllers, event emitters and responders, filters, templating engines, etc. There is no config file to tinker with.
+- **Simplicity:** There are no controllers, event emitters and responders, filters, template engines, etc. There is no config file to tinker with.
 All libraries come with their configuration options set to reasonable defaults.
 - **Reliability**: All examples in this documentation are tested and their output verified.
 [Documentation](index.php) is the spec, [examples](../documentation) are unit tests.
 The syntax is designed to be expressive and error-resistant.
 - **Performance:** Libraries are loaded when you need them and there is no hidden layer above your code to worry about.
 Cached responses are served by Apache alone, i.e. without PHP overhead.
 - **Independence:** This toolkit does not have any third-party dependencies, nor does it needlessly adhere to any style guide or standard.
 There are only 6 thousand lines of code written by a single author, so it would not take you long to figure out what all of them do.